sjdemartini/mui-tiptap/README.md

   - Otherwise, the keyboard shortcut for `Blockquote` (Cmd+Shift+B) will mistakenly toggle the bold mark (due to its “overlapping” Cmd+b shortcut).
 (See related Tiptap issues [here](https://github.com/ueberdosis/tiptap/issues/4005) and [here](https://github.com/ueberdosis/tiptap/issues/4006).)
 - Put the `Mention` extension after list-related extensions (`TaskList`, `TaskItem`, `BulletList`, `OrderedList`, `ListItem`, etc.) so that pressing "Enter" on a mention suggestion will select it, rather than create a new list item (when trying to @mention something within an existing list item).

-Other extension tips:
+#### Other extension tips

-- If you'd like `Subscript` and `Superscript` extensions to be mutually exclusive, so that text can't be both superscript and subscript simultaneously, use the `excludes` configuration parameter to exclude each other.
+- If you’d like [`Subscript`](https://tiptap.dev/api/marks/subscript) and [`Superscript`](https://tiptap.dev/api/marks/superscript) extensions to be mutually exclusive, so that text can't be both superscript and subscript simultaneously, use the `excludes` configuration parameter to exclude each other.

   - As described in [this Tiptap issue](https://github.com/ueberdosis/tiptap/pull/1436#issuecomment-1031937768).
 For instance: